sahuashish910/Quiz-Management-System/README.md

 # Quiz-Management-System
- This project provides different categories of quiz to test your knowledge.
-Each category has 10 questions with four options.
-So there are total 100 questions to test your knowledge.
+ This project is implemented in C++.
+There are total 10 categories in the system.
+Each category consists of 10 questions with four options and you have to choose one of them.
+After answering of 10 question of a category you will see the marks you scored.
+And after that you will be able to see the correct answers as well as the answer you enetered.
+For in-depth detail please watch the video.